ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 jq -sr '.[1].dsc_trust_list.FI.keys[0].x5c[0]' trustlist.json | base64 -d > fi.der
 ```

 Now, we can read certificate contents with `openssl`.
-Note correct data format.
+Note the correct data format.

 Let's verificate the certificate chain:

  1. Get issuer information from the DER file, and find provided issuer from the https://dvv.fi/en/ca-certificates.
  2. Download this issuer certificate.
- 3. Read information from issuer certificate with `openssl` and find root certificate from the same place.
+ 3. Read information from the issuer certificate with `openssl` and find root certificate from the same place.
 Download it and read its information.

  At this point, we should have three different files.
 Root certificate, and two intermediate certificates.